 Effective January 2011, Comair and Pinnacle Airlines are no longer ranked in this table.
 Totals for January – December 2010 reflect the deletion of Comair and Pinnacle’s data for that quarter.

-U.S. Department of Transportation, Office of Aviation Enforcement and Proceedings, Aviation Consumer Protection Division, Air Travel Consumer Report (Washington, DC: Annual February Issues), p.
-34 and similar pages in previous editions, available at http://www.dot.gov/airconsumer/air-travel-consumer-reports as of Feb.
-19, 2013.
+U.S. Department of Transportation, Office of Aviation Enforcement and Proceedings, Aviation Consumer Protection Division, Air Travel Consumer Report (Washington, DC: Annual February Issues), Passengers Denied Boarding by U. S. Airlines, available at http://www.dot.gov/airconsumer/air-travel-consumer-reports as of July 14, 2016.